eg4000/SKU110K_CVPR19/README.md

 <img src="qualitive_results.png" width="750">

 ## Citation
-Please cite our git repo if you use this code in your own work (*to be changed to our paper*):
+Please cite our git repo if you use this code in your own work (*to be changed to our repo*):

 ```
 @misc{herzig_relation_maskrcnn,